jpaullopes/buscas/README.md

-"Referente as atividades de busca do professor Rog‚rio Silva"
+"Referente as atividades de busca do professor RogÃ©rio Silva"